lschwall/lschwall/README.md

 ### About Me
 ---
 Welcome!
-My name is Larry Schwall and I have a passion for technology
+My name is Larry Schwall!

-I have over 6 years of experience with Html5 and CSS3, a little over 5 years with JavaScript, and 2+ years of react and Angular.
-Alongside my experience in Web Dev, I have a little over a year with C++ in the Arduino engineering workspace alongside countless years of technology hardware experience!
+I have worked over the past 5+ years of experience with Html5 and CSS3, a little over 4 and half years with JavaScript, and 2+ years of React and Angular.
+Alongside my experience with web application creation and design, I have a little over a year with C++ in the robotics engineering workspace alongside countless years of technology hardware experience!

 Outside of work, I have a passion for the expanding my culinary skills and diving into the retro futurism art spaces.